 Angels in the snow is a Beginner level Strength exercise in the Exercise for Better Bones program.
 I call it “angels in the snow” because it reminds me of when I was a child and I would lie on the fresh snow and make an angel shape by moving my arms and legs.

 Angels in the Snow Exercise

-As with all the exercises, you’re maintaining just a neutral curve in your back, so just a little space here where you can put your hand in.
-And that should stay like that the entire exercise.
+As with all the exercises, maintain a neutral curve in your back.
+Leave a little space where you can put your hand in.
+This space should stay like that during the entire exercise.

 That’s it for Angels in the Snow.

 Visit my Osteoporosis Exercise Plan page for more information on this topic.